 Taking care of your kids

-If you plan to pay for some or all your kids’ college education, you’ll need to be prepared for the costs.
+If you plan to pay for some or all of your kids’ college education, you’ll need to be prepared for the costs.
 Your options include:

-1. Pursuing scholarships, which can be competitive
+1. Pursuing scholarships, or grants, which can be competitive and needs-based

 2. Taking out loans, which charge interest